This guide provides examples, tutorials, notes and other documentation that do not belong in The Neuron Reference.

 Neuron uses the command handler to provide simple properties and methods.

-Processes can also be combined in non-trivial ways to provide restricted or revocable access to others.
+Processes can be combined to provide restricted or revocable access to others.

 > (define π (sexp-codec (string-socket #:in "12 34 56" #:out #t))) > (define to-π (proxy-to π)) > (define from-π (proxy-from π)) > (recv from-π)